 The prostate is part of the male reproductive system.
-It’s a walnut-sized gland located inside the body between the bladder and urethra.
+It’s a walnut-size gland located inside the body between the bladder and urethra.
 Your prostate typically gets bigger with age.
 However, a prostate gland that grows too large can place pressure on your bladder or urethra.
 This can cause urinary problems.

 High levels of dihydrotestosterone are associated with hair loss, while high levels of testosterone are associated with hair growth.
-Some men take saw palmetto so their body’s level of dihydrotestosterone decreases and level of testosterone increases.
+Some men take saw palmetto so their body’s level of dihydrotestosterone decreases and the level of testosterone increases.
 This can reduce hair loss and sometimes promote hair regrowth.